sscholz-UFZ/FishInspector/README.md

 ## License

-This project is licensed under a GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under a GNU General Public License - see the [LICENSE](LICENSE) file for details and also this [file](License.txt).